socnetv/app/README.md

 1. Overview
 ------------

-Social Network Visualizer (SocNetV) is a cross-platform, user-friendly tool for the analysis and visualization of Social Networks.
+Social Network Visualizer (SocNetV) is a cross-platform, user-friendly and free software application for social network analysis and visualization.

 It lets you construct social networks (mathematical graphs) with a few clicks on a virtual canvas or load social network data of various formats (GraphML,